sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Changelog ==

+= 1.37.1  =
+*Release date - 01.02.2024*

+* Tweak: Disabled the automatic LTV recalculation.
+* Tweak: Added a button to stop an active LTV recalculation.
+* Tweak: Added an option to enable or disable the order level LTV calculation.
+* Tweak: Added more debug log output for Feta CAPI subscription events.

 = 1.37.0  =
 *Release date - 30.01.2024*

 * New: Opportunities tab that shows opportunities to improve tracking and marketing performance.

 * Tweak: Updated the order modal created by the Pixel Manager and added LTV values to it.
 * Tweak: Renamed the setting "order total logic" to "marketing value logic".
 * Tweak: Updated the translation file.
-* Tweak: Added more debug messages for Meta CAPI events.
 * Tweak: Added option to disable the automatic lifetime value calculation.
 * Tweak: Added an automatic library version checker that shows an error message in the console if the library version is not matching the currently installed plugin version.
 * Tweak: Added a front-end error log output in case the gtag.js library can't be loaded.